PhaserEditor2D/PhaserEditor2D-v3-docs/workbench/main-toolbar.rst

 Main toolbar
 ------------

 The |MainToolbar| is placed at the top of the window.
-The toolbar is divided in three areas: left, center and right.
+The toolbar is divided into three areas: left, center and right.

 In the left area there are buttons to trigger global commands: